hashgraph/hedera-cli/README.md

 ### Example user config

-An example cosmiconfig file is included as `hedera-cli.config.example.json` in the repository root.
-Copy it to `hedera-cli.config.json` (or rename to any supported name like `.hederarc` / `.hedera-clirc`) and edit the values you need.
-You can also point `HCLI_CONFIG_FILE` to it directly.
+An example cosmiconfig file is included as `hedera-cli.config.json` in the repository root.
+Treat this as a starting point – copy or rename it (e.g. to `hedera-cli.config.local.json`, which you should gitignore) and edit only the values you need.
+You can also point `HCLI_CONFIG_FILE` to a file stored elsewhere if you prefer to keep secrets out of the repo.

 Example contents: